 - 05.03.2018 to 09.03.2018

-Your son or daughter will be assigned a Career Coach, who is responsible for monitoring their progress, setting targets and is also someone to turn to if help is required.
+Your son or daughter will be assigned a personal tutor, who is responsible for monitoring their progress, setting targets and is also someone to turn to if help is required.

-Career Coaches will provide any reference for work or Higher Education, and will signpost to appropriate guidance and welfare services.
-Your son or daughter will have regular 1:1 meetings with their Career Coach which is their opportunity to discuss their progress and set challenging targets.
+Personal Tutors will provide any reference for work or Higher Education, and will signpost to appropriate guidance and welfare services.
+Your son or daughter will have regular 1:1 meetings with their Personal tutor which is their opportunity to discuss their progress and set challenging targets.
 To supplement this, ProMonitor is a computer based tracking system, which students can access from inside and outside of College.
 This shows students their attendance, individual targets, action plans and also what work they have completed and the grades they have achieved.

 This way they can take responsibility for their own learning and progress and can show you how they are doing.